 Today, the French Bulldog has regained its popularity as one of America’s favorite dog breeds and they are featured prominently in advertisements, movies, and television.

-French Bulldogs can be a bit particular about other dogs, but for the most part their interactions are amicable, and they do well in multi-dog households.
+French Bulldogs near you can be a bit particular about other dogs, but for the most part their interactions are amicable, and they do well in multi-dog households.
 They are also great with children of all ages and enjoy being the center of attention.
-A favorite spot of most French Bulldogs is in the lap of their loving owner, being fussed upon and given all of the necessary luxuries befitting a Frenchie!
+A favorite spot of most French Bulldogs puppies near you is in the lap of their loving owner, being fussed upon and given all of the necessary luxuries befitting a Frenchie!

-As dogs that are active but require minimal exercise, the French Bulldog is a great choice for owners with busy lifestyles.
+As dogs that are active but require minimal exercise, the French Bulldogs from Blue Sky Puppies is a great choice for owners with busy lifestyles.
 Short walks or a brief, vigorous play session is all that is needed to keep the Frenchie happy and healthy.
 French Bulldogs can also be found in many dog sports, including agility and rally, but care must be taken that they do not overexert themselves.
 Take special care when exercising in hot or humid weather, making sure your pup has access to water and shade, and limit the time outdoors.

-To avoid obesity, allergy and joint issues, French Bulldogs should be fed a high-quality diet that is appropriate for their age and energy level.
-Since Frenchies require minimal exercise but have voracious appetites, calorie intake should be monitored to avoid overfeeding.
+To avoid obesity, allergy and joint issues, French Bulldogs puppies for adoption should be fed a high-quality diet that is appropriate for their age and energy level.
+Since Frenchies near you require minimal exercise but have voracious appetites, calorie intake should be monitored to avoid overfeeding.
 They should not be free-fed and during the training process treats should be given in moderation or be of a low-calorie variety.